raoconnor/raoconnor.github.io/_posts/2022-12-12-Use powerCLI-to-mass-assign-storage-policy.md

 But clicking on anything more than half a dozen vms and datastores is a bit too much hard work.

-Using a mix of PowerCLI and the web client I can save a ton of clicking without making things to complicated.
+Using a mix of PowerCLI and the web client we can save a ton of clicking without making things to complicated.
-This is not a script but just working with simple foreach loops and cmdlets
+This is not a script just working with simple foreach loops and cmdlets

-I’m going to create and assign tags to datastores bases on their location (or tier), create a policy and use a rule to automatically assign the policy to any datastore with a specific tag.
+We will create and assign tags to datastores bases on their location (or tier), create a policy and use a rule to automatically assign the policy to any datastore with a specific tag.

-After this I will assign to virtual machines tags ( this is optional) and  the storage policy.
-This will allow me to see from the Web client if vms are on the correct datastore.
+After this we will assign to virtual machines tags ( this is optional) and  the storage policy.
+This will allow us see from the Web client if vms are on the correct datastore.

 ![This is an image](https://raoconnor.github.io/docs/assets/images/sbpm-1.png)